-Favorite Pentacles card?
+We were asked for this blog hop to write about our favorite Pentacles card.
 For me, definitely the Nine.
 The number 9 is important to me since it reflects my life year in numerology (Hermit and Moon cards in the Tarot).
-I am often drawn to the nines in my decks, but actually most of all in the Pentacles/Coins/Disks suit.
+I am often drawn to the nines in my decks, but actually most of all in the Pentacles (or Coins or Disks) suit.

 Now, the question is, which imagery, which deck?
-I have them arrayed before me (just the RWS ones that have pictures of scenes and people, not just pip cards).
+I have some arrayed before me (just the RWS-style ones that have pictures of scenes and people, not just pip cards).

-Four cards have the traditional RWS landed gentry or noble woman of means in solitary enjoyment of her property, although not a one is smiling, it seems.
+The above three cards have the traditional RWS landed gentry or noble woman of means in solitary enjoyment of her property, although not a one is smiling, it seems (is there a wisp of a smile on the Robin Wood deck lady?).
 And then we go off in different directions with the other three.
-One with a maiden, yes, but in very different circumstances (a tree coming out of a piano–Shadowscapes deck), one with a woman and a man riding horses out of the mist (Shapeshifter–Success), and one with an antlered old grey male shaman figure and no harvest that I can see (Wildwood Nine of Stones).
+One with a maiden, yes, but in very different circumstances (a tree coming out of a piano), one with a woman and a man riding horses out of the mist, and one with an antlered old grey male shaman figure and no harvest that I can see (but that’s the Wildwood tarot for you).

-I do note that all my decks with the more traditional woman and her garden show some flowers and stone or other structures, except one.
-And I will go with that one as my favorite because it’s true to the idea of the harvest of the fruits of the land and not just those of beauty.
-And we are more than just figures of beauty, although we are that, too. 😉
+I do note that most of my decks with the more traditional woman and her garden do show some flowers and stone or other structures, except one.
+And I will go with that one as my favorite because it’s true to the idea of the harvest of the fruits of the land and not just the display of beauty.
+And we women are more than just figures of beauty, although we are that, too. 😉

 It can be wondrous to see the artistic freedom and new themes taken by various artists, but the reason that the traditional RWS images have lasted so long and been derived from so many times is the way they include just what is needed to express a comprehensive interpretation of the card.